delta750/coreui/src/cui/docs/src/components/tutorial.md

 Create a folder called `hello-world` to the `src/project/components` folder.
 If you dont have a `components` folder go ahead and create one.

-Next, inside of the `helloWorld` folder, create two more folders, `js` and `test`.
+Next, inside of the `helloWorld` folder, create two more folders, `js` and `tests`.
 The former will contain the actual script while the latter will be used for automated testing of the component.

 You should have the following structure:

 ```
 helloWorld/
     ├─ js/
-    ├─ test/
+    ├─ tests/
 ```

 Let's flesh out the actual component code.
 Create a file called `helloWorld.js` in the `js` folder and add the following boilerplate.